 If you want to practice your guitar playing in a small room and limit your noise, an easy solution is to make a sound-shield around the room.
 Once again, we’d recommend using thin panels of plywood, and some wool to go behind the panel.
 Place your panels up high where the ceiling meets the walls.

 This way, your space at the floor level will stay the same, even if you lose a bit of height in some places.

 If the noise remains a problem, you can repeat the method in all four corners of the room.

-When you take guitar lessons or join a music group, one of the most common solutions to reduce the noise are egg cartons.
+When you take guitar lessons for beginners or join a music group, one of the most common solutions to reduce the noise are egg cartons.
 It’s really easy and might seem a bit strange, but it definitely works.

 To reduce your midrange notes, egg cartons are perfect.

 Of course, you’ll have to eat quite a few eggs in order to paper over your whole ceiling, but the quality: price ratio is still really good.